socratespalma/htmlCourse/README.md

 # htmlCourse
-This is my first web page with HTML5, ezperimenting with Git.
+This is my first web page with HTML5, experimenting with Git.